latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Find a listing of utility, heating, gas, and electric bill assistance programs in Pennsylvania.
+Find a listing of utility, gas, and electric bill assistance programs in Pennsylvania.
 Get help from government grants or free energy conservation / weatherization measures.
-Low income families can also get emergency financial assistance, hardship funds, or payment plans directly from utility companies in In Pennsylvania.
+Low income families get emergency financial assistance, grant money from a charity or payment plans directly from utility companies in Pennsylvania.
 Find details below on financial help for utilities or power bills in PA

 Also discover how non-profits and charities may also help prevent disconnections.
 Families that are behind on paying their monthly utility bill, or that expect a future hardship, can apply to one or more of these programs as soon as possible.
-Seniors, the elderly, disabled and working poor often get priority for any electric or power bill help.
-Emergency financial help may help pay electric, light, gas or heating bills.
+Seniors, the disabled and working poor often get priority for any electric or power bill help.
 Government LIHEAP grants are offered, and there are also payment plans as well as abatements.

 Government assistance for paying utility bills or conservation

-Low Income Energy Bill Assistance and Free Weatherization - Grants from your local county assistance office and/or community action agency can help with paying heating and utility bills.
-Funds are offered to the state of Pennsylvania from the federal government LIHEAP block grant program.
+Low Income Energy Bill Assistance and Free Weatherization include grants from your local county assistance office and/or community action agency.
+The money can help with paying heating, summer air conditioning costs and year round utility bills.
+A major goal is to help people living in or near poverty stay warm during the winter and cool during the summer.

-LIHEAP is often combined with free home improvements to help the Pennsylvania homeowner save money on future energy or heating costs.
+LIHEAP is often combined with free home improvements from weatherization.
+This will help the Pennsylvania homeowner save money on future energy or heating costs.
 Insulation, roof improvements, window replacement and other updates may be offered as well.
 More on Pennsylvania LIHEAP.

-Customer Assistance Programs - All of Pennsylvania’s major electric and gas utility companies are required to provide Customer Assistance Programs (CAPs), which are mandated by the state government.
+Customer Assistance Programs are available by all of Pennsylvania’s major electric and gas utility companies.
+The program is mandated by the state government.
 CAPs generally provide local residents with a percentage of a bill plan or a percentage of an income payment plan, so that low-income customers’ utility and gas bill payments are based upon their total household incomes and/or dollar amount of utility bills.

-Each utility may have their own version, as some assistance programs include utility arrearage forgiveness; others provide flat rate discounts or bill credits.
+Each utility may have their own version.
+Some assistance programs offered by a provider in PA include utility arrearage forgiveness; others provide flat rate discounts or bill credits.
 Contact your local utility company and refer to this option.

 Find financial help for energy bills from utility companies in Pennsylvania